+- The wording of questions

+A and C might influence

+people's answers.

-SolutionThinkingI would use question B.• The wording of questions• It is simple and clear and offers two answer choices.• The wording of questions• It will not influence people's answers.• Question D isn't going to collect the data that I need.
+- Question D isn't going to collect the data that I need.

 It asks a different question.

-• It will collect the data needed to find out what people think about the state of happiness.

-1. Which method would you use to collect health data to answer each of the following questions?
-Explain your choices.

-a) How many times did most people in your town visit a doctor in the past year?

-b) How many students in your class missed school due to illness this year?

-c) How many patients in a hospital have an above-normal temperature?

-2. Which is the best survey question to ask to find out about reading habits?
-Explain why you think it is best.

-A. Do you think you should read more?

-B. What do you think about reading?

-C. How many books have you read in the past month?

-D. Reading can strain your eyes.
-Do you not think people should read less?E. What books have you read recently?

-3. What could you do to make the question you chose in question 2 an even better question?
+- 1. Which method would you use to collect health data to answer each of the following questions?
+Explain your choices. - a) How many times did most people in your town visit a doctor in the past year? - b) How many students in your class missed school due to illness this year? - c) How many patients in a hospital have an above-normal temperature? - 2.
+Which is the best survey question to ask to find out about reading habits?
+Explain why you think it is best. - A. Do you think you should read more? - B. What do you think about reading? - C. How many books have you read in the past month? - D. Reading can strain your eyes.
+Do you not think people should read less? - E. What books have you read recently? - 3.
+What could you do to make the question you chose in question 2 an even better question?

-4. Rewrite each survey question to make it better.

-a) Should the teacher not schedule a math test every week?

-b) How would you rate your enjoyment of studying math, science, and English?

-c) How effective is homework in improving your learning?

-5. Scales like the one below are often used in survey questions.
+- 4. Rewrite each survey question to make it better. - a) Should the teacher not schedule a math test every week? - b) How would you rate your enjoyment of studying math, science, and English? - c) How effective is homework in improving your learning? - 5.
+Scales like the one below are often used in survey questions.
 Write a survey question that could use this scale.